Skip to main content Skip to accessibility

 • volume of cases closed at each stage

-• % of cases closed within timescales
+• percentage of cases closed within timescales

-• volume by causes of complaints (to monitor service improvements)
+• volume by causes of complaints, to monitor service improvements

 • actionable insights and action taken